nest/nest-simulator/doc/userdoc/contribute/nest_with_ides.rst

 #.
 Open or create a Python script.
 #.
 When you open a Python file for the first time, VS Code will ask if you want to install a linter.
 It is
    recommended to install a linter, for example *Flake8*, to keep the code clean and readable.
 #.
-Run the script by clicking the triangle (▷) in the top right corner, or right-clicking in the editor and choosing
+Run the script by clicking the triangle (▷) at the top right corner, or right-clicking in the editor and choosing
    **Run Python file in Terminal**.
 A panel should open with a terminal showing the output.

 Running a NEST Python script with a Python debugger